 Promoting Gender-Sensitive Decision-Making in the New Conseils des Notables

 To promote gender-sensitive decision-making, procedures, and judgements for the newly created Conseils des Notables in three provinces.
 The grantee will conduct research and raise awareness around the role of local community and household arbitration councils, known as Conseils des Notables, their procedures, and the importance of gender representation in their decisions and implementation.
 The organization will create a guide to the conseils as well as examining challenges faced by women bringing their grievances before the conseils.

 Monitoring and Awareness Raising of Human Rights Violations

 To raise awareness of the human rights situation in Burundi.
-The partner will expand its network of human rights monitors who will provide primary documentation for a series of reports with local, national, and international partners.
-The grantee will also produce audio sketches for broadcast on social media and radio and collaborate with international institutions to advocate for greater attention to human rights challenges in Burundi.
+The grantee will expand its network of human rights monitors who will provide primary documentation for a series of reports with local, national, and international partners.
+The grantee will also produce audio sketches for broadcast on social media and radio and collaborate with international institutions to address human rights challenges in Burundi.

 Promoting Social Cohesion, Human Rights and Youth Resilience